CSC207-UofT/course-project-hairless-codemen/phase2/design_document.md

 as they have sufficient money in their wallet.
 There will be one order generated for every seller of the items purchased and the order would be stored in our system.

-Users may top up their wallet to get more money for purchasing.
+Users may top up their wallet to get more money for pudrchasing.
 After successfully paying for the order, users will receive several order numbers.
 The user would be able to search for their orders by using these order numbers. the user may top up their wallet to get more money for purchasing.
 After successfully paying for the order, users will receive an order number.
 The user would be able to search for their